Buckwheat Muffins

 This post may contain affiliate links.

-These gluten-free and vegan buckwheat muffins are easy to make in one bowl with wholesome ingredients in just 30 minutes.
+These gluten-free and vegan buckwheat muffins are easy to make in one bowl with just a handful of simple ingredients in 30 minutes.
+No eggs or oil needed.

 A stack of 3 chocolate chip muffins on a cooling rack.